ines/course-starter-python/docs/index.md

 ## What To Expect

-I hope that this thorough documentation will help you deploy, customize and troubleshoot your Starter course.
+I hope that this thorough documentation will help you deploy, customize and troubleshoot your starter course.
 Ines provides some wonderful instructions in her `README.md` file, but I noticed there were a few notes I wanted to add to it for my colleagues and others attempting to make their course so that they can save time on troubleshooting.

 You will be working with different file types including `.md` (and potentially `.rmd`), `.json`, `.py` and `.txt`.
 You may need to know _some_ Html for additional customization, however by no means in-depth.